Fair division

-Fair division is the problem in game theory of dividing a set of resources among several people who have an entitlement to them so that each person receives their due share.
-That problem arises in various real-world settings such as division of inheritance, partnership dissolutions, divorce settlements, electronic frequency allocation, airport traffic management, and exploitation of Earth observation satellites.
-It is an active research area in mathematics, economics (especially social choice theory), dispute resolution, etc. The central tenet of fair division is that such a division should be performed by the players themselves, maybe using a mediator but certainly not an arbiter as only the players really know how they value the goods.
+Fair division is an optimisation problem in game theory of dividing a set of resources among several parties who have an entitlement to them so that each party receives their due share.
+The central tenet of fair division is that such a division should be performed by the players themselves, without the need for external arbitration, as only the players themselves really know how they value the goods.

+There are many different kinds of fair division problems, depending on the nature of goods to divide, the criteria for fairness, the nature of the players and their preferences, and other criteria for evaluating the quality of the division.
 The archetypal fair division algorithm is divide and choose.
-It demonstrates that two agents with different tastes can divide a cake such that each of them believes that he got the best piece.
 The research in fair division can be seen as an extension of this procedure to various more complex settings.

+Description

+The problem arises in various real-world settings such as division of inheritance, partnership dissolutions, divorce settlements, electronic frequency allocation, airport traffic management, and exploitation of Earth observation satellites.
+It is an active research area in mathematics, economics (especially social choice theory), and dispute resolution.

+Things that can be divided

 There are many different kinds of fair division problems, depending on the nature of goods to divide, the criteria for fairness, the nature of the players and their preferences, and other criteria for evaluating the quality of the division.

-Things that can be divided

 Formally, a fair division problem is defined by a set $C$ (often called "the cake") and a group of $n$ players.
 A division is a partition of $C$ into $n$ disjoint subsets: $C = X_1 \sqcup X_2 \sqcup\cdots \sqcup X_n$, one subset per player.

 The set $C$ can be of various types: